echalkpad/jpapp/docs/writeup.md

 Then it's just a matter of implementing the "requests" module's way of receiving the data, and finally initiating the call itself with myReq.end().
 When the request is successful it will attempt to parse the result from Citi (looking for JSON format) and if that's also successful it will send the JSON back to the app that made the original call.

-Finally we are on the last task.
-To build the app yesterday.
+Finally we come to the last task which was to build it as fast as possible.
-Well short of a time machine it is unlikely to make this happen.
-Non-the-less we did quite a lot inside of 1 week.

-The time saving efforts were largely only possible with <a href="http://bluemix.net">Bluemix</a> because:
+The time saving efforts were largely possible with <a href="http://bluemix.net">Bluemix</a> because:
 1. We never had to configure a host machine to run our code.
 2. We never have to figure out how to load balance our code instances.
 3. We got starter code to hit the ground running for our Node.js apps and Push Notification
-4. We never had to hardcode our Cloudant database credentials
+4. We never had to hardcode/protect our database credentials
 5. We never had to build a monitoring service to keep our service up should it crash

 ##Final Words
 Development at lightning speed can have its pitfalls and limitations, but if you plan accordingly and leverage tool sets such as those found in <a href="http://bluemix.net">Bluemix</a> its quite possible.
-The end result of our week long endeavor is quite positive.
+The end result of our endeavor is quite positive.
 If we did this again we would like to use some of the other services found in the Bluemix catalog such as the debugging service for mobile apps:
 <a href="https://mqedg.mybluemix.net/MQEHelp.jsp#">Mobile Quality Extension</a>.